atsign-foundation/noports/README.md

 --device <iot_device_name> -u -s
 ```

 Once that has started up you can run the client code from another machine.
-The client machine has to be running sshd even if only listening on localhost on port 22.
+The client machine has to be running sshd even if only listening on localhost on an open port.

 ```
 ./sshnp --from <@your_manager_atsign> --to <@your_devices_atsign>  \